tomka/olelo/README.markdown

     gem install thin
     gem install rack

-Sinatra is installed as submodule.
+Sinatra can be installed either as submodule or as gem (gem install sinatra-sinatra).
 You might need to run

     git submodule init
     git submodule update